nickdeacon/PIR-Lighting-controller/README.md

 # PIR-Lighting-controller
-Sonoff CH4 Pro2 firmware to create a security lighting system This is a firmware update for the Sonoff 4CH Pro device to create a PIR based security light system.
-It has two main additions to the basic unit, allowing up to 4 RF devices to be registered against each of the four output relay channels, and includes an ADC input for light levels, so that switching only occurs at a light level below the pre-set level.
+Firmware for the Sonoff CH4 Pro2 to create a security lighting system using the Sonoff 433MHz PIR and keyfob.
+This is a firmware update for the STM32f030 chip in the Sonoff 4CH Pro device, to create a PIR based security light system.
+It has two main additions to the basic unit, allowing up to 4 RF devices to be registered against each of the four output relay channels, and includes an ADC input for light levels using a simple Light Dependent Resistor LDR, so that switching only occurs at a light level below the pre-set level.
+It removes the need for a an internet connection or a separate local device for the necessary rule processing that would normally be required for the night-time switching of lights in response to PIR signals.
+It is still possible however to remotely activate the relays in the same way as it is with the standard device.
 It is intended for use with the Sonoff PIR units, as well as the Sonoff keyfob, and allows each channel to be switched from a variety of sources.
-This software will allow the unit to function as a security lighting system without relying on a connection to the eWeLink or other internet based home automation system.
-That said, individual lighting zones can be triggered via these also.
+So a combination of up to 4 PIR devices and keyfobs can switch a single relay zone, and the same PIR can switch more than one relay zone.
-This firmware runs on the STM32f030C6T6 chip, and you will need a means of programming the chip using the SWDIO and SWCLK pins.
-I have found that the STM32F0308-DISCO development board is an ideal means to do this.
+This firmware runs on the STM32f030C6T6 chip, and you therefore requires a means of programming the chip using serial programming via the SWDIO and SWCLK pins.
+A development board such as the STM32F0308-DISCO is an ideal means to do this, as it allows external programming and debugging.
-I recommend that you also download the ST-LINK Utility which will allow you to backup the original firmware, and program the unit back to its original state if required.
+Please see the documentation included as a guide to the simple modifications required.